Team303/JetsonVision/README.md

 Kangalow (guy from jetsonhacks.com) has a beautiful guide (and video!) for rebuilding the kernel on the jetson itself.
 All that you need to do is follow the guide but instead of installing the ttyACM module, install the 'OV534 OV772x USB Camera Driver' as a module.
 Select it and hit 'm' to do this.
 Make sure to save the kernel configuration, and build and install the kernel image.
 Reboot the Jetson afterward.
+Follow these links in order: https://www.jetsonhacks.com/2017/07/31/build-kernel-ttyacm-module-nvidia-jetson-tx2/ (build the kernel - make sure it's the correct L4T build - 27.1, 28.1, and 28.2 should all work) and install the module of the playstation eye (https://www.jetsonhacks.com/2016/09/29/sony-playstation-eye-nvidia-jetson-tx1/).

 ### Step 3: Install More Tools ###
 Step 3 is installing NetworkTables, GStreamer, and Samba.
 Do the Samba installation first.
 Follow the elinux instructions for all of these.